Ameliasks/dms1_blog/posts/seventeen-blog-post.md

 ## Audio

 I learnt that assigning the audio source to the right game object was crucial.
 Because the main soundtrack overpowered all the other sound effects I added into the scene, I needed to change the audio source to one slightly further away from the other sources while still covering the same maximum distance, so that the sound effects can be heard clearer.
 I also made use of volume and priority in the audio source dialog to made the soundtracks softer and the sound effects more pronounced.
-I did proccess all the sound effects through Adobe Audition, cropping, normalizing and raising the volume for all the tracks since the original files would have been too soft to be heard in the game.
+I proccessed all the sound effects through Adobe Audition, cropping, normalizing and raising the volume for all the tracks since the original files would have been too soft to be heard in the game.

 ## Technical Issues